Gurgaon: Roadways

 The major highway that links Gurgaon is National Highway 48, the road that runs from Delhi to Mumbai.
 While the 27.7 km Delhi-Gurgaon border-Kherki Dhaula stretch has been developed as the Delhi–Gurgaon Expressway, the rest is expanded to six lanes.

 Railways

 Intercity rail

 Gurgaon railway station is operated by Northern Railway of Indian Railways.
-The rail station forms a part of the larger Indian Railways network.
-Along with that, Gurgaon has Tajnagar railway station, Dhankot railway station, Ghari Harsaru Railway Junction and Farrukhnagar Railway Station, Patli Railway Station.
-Under Modernisation of Railway Stations, Indian Railways is modernising four railway stations in Gurgaon.
-Gurgaon railway station, Ghari Harsaru Railway Junction and Farrukhnagar Railway Station will be developed and modernised with modern amenities and international facilities.
+Railway stations in Gurgaon include Tajnagar, Dhankot, Farrukhnagar, Patli, and Ghari Harsaru Railway Junction.

 Delhi Metro

-There are five stations served by Delhi Metro Rail Corporation Ltd. located on the Yellow Line, which are HUDA City Centre, IFFCO Chowk, MG Road, Sikanderpur and Guru Droncharya.
+The five stations served by Delhi Metro Rail Corporation, located on the Yellow Line, are Millennium City Centre, IFFCO Chowk, MG Road, Sikanderpur and Guru Droncharya.

+There are plans to extend metro coverage in the future.

 Rapid Metro

 The Rapid Metro has eleven stations in Gurgaon, with an interchange with Yellow Line of Delhi Metro at Sikanderpur metro station.
 The Rapid Metro became operational in November 2013 and currently covers a distance of 11.7 km.
 One more phase of the project is in the pipeline and would take the total number of subway stations in the city to 16.
 An estimated 33,000 people ride the Rapid Metro every day, which provides an exclusive elevated transit service with three coach trains that run in a loop.